flcdrg/brownfield-terraform/slides-44-import-functions.md

 ---
 layout: problem
+heading: But hang on.
+Test environment has failed!
 ---

-# But hang on.
-Test environment has failed!

 While attempting to import an existing object to "azurerm_service_plan.func_plan", the provider detected that no object exists with the given id.
 Only pre-existing objects can be imported; check that the id is correct and that it is associated with the provider's configured region or endpoint, or use "terraform apply" to create a new remote object for this resource.